ogivuk/learning/tdd-django/README.md

 * urls
     * include - a function used to include urls.py from another application, e.g., in the top project.
     * url - a function used to map a part of requested URL to an appropriate view.
 It is used in the urls.py.

+django.contrib
+* staticfiles
+    * testing
+        * StaticLiveServerTestCase - class derived from django.test.LiveServerTestCase with the ability to transparently serve all the (static) assets during execution of the tests.

 django.db
 * models